“ 'We're a strange family,' said Brightbill, with a little smile. But I kind of like it that way.'

 Themes for Discussion:

-About the Book: Roz the robot discovers that she is alone on a remote, wild island with no memory of where she is from or why she is there.
+The Wild Robot: Roz the robot discovers that she is alone on a remote, wild island with no memory of where she is from or why she is there.
 Her only hope of survival is to try to learn about her new environment from the island's animal inhabitants.
 (Novelist) It teaches the lesson that kindness and community trump fear and competition.

 You’ll Like It If You Like: